 - Later, Obi-Wan has Luke being shot at by a little droid (which made Luke flinch in pain every time he was hit) then intentionally put a blinding face mask on him, even though Luke was only standing a couple feet away from Chewy while holding a plasma sword of death.
 Even worse is that most expanded universe material and a scene from Attack of the Clones indicates this is how the entire Jedi Order trained their youngest apprentices back before the time of the original films - though at least then they had lower-powered "training" sabers so the kids couldn't accidentally maim themselves and/or everyone nearby.

 - Starship Troopers:

 - During the long-shot of the "Live Fire" exercise, you can see that the range has no walls to the sides and other trainees are doing their thing right next to it.
 The recruits take the course in teams, with the next sent directly behind the previous!
 Then, the characters must face off against targets that shoot lasers at their training vests, which give the victim an electric shock.
 This causes one soldier to clamp down on the trigger and fire wildly in all directions, killing another.
 Rico is blamed for taking the recruit's helmet off, when the whole scene was a disaster waiting to happen.
 This was definitely intentional on the part of the director, who was satirizing military culture.
 Contrast the original book, where the protagonist is nearly drummed out of the military for firing a simulated (harmless) weapon without following all protocols even when he was dead certain it would land in a safe place.

-- One of the propaganda films has a group of soldiers pass their rifles to a bunch of kids, who immediately begin to do exactly what you'd expect of a bunch of idiot children given a cool new toy.
+- One of the propaganda films has a group of soldiers pass their rifles to a bunch of kids, who immediately begin to do exactly what you'd expect of a bunch of idiot children given a cool new toy to do.
 The guns are obviously loaded, since there's a visible magazine near the back.